MicrosoftDocs/Viva/Viva/glint/setup/import-historical-response-data.md

 External imports of historical data require three data files, each with their own requirements.

 > [!IMPORTANT]
 > All files must be in .csv format with a comma separator and UTF-8 encoding.
-Enclose values that contain commas with double quotes.
+Enclose values that contain commas with double quotation marks.
 For example: "Manager, Customer Experience."

 |File  |Description  |Email address label|Import to |
 |----------|-----------|------------|------------|